niqo01/RxTask/README.md

 RxPlayServices
 =========

-RxJava 2 binding API for Google Play Services and corresponding Kotlin extensions.
+RxJava 2 binding API for Google Play Services.
 This project uses the new [GoogleApi][googleapi] introduced in version 11.6.0.

 Download